 Why not play tourist in your home town and take a tour?
-Airbnb Experiences and ToursByLocals offer several options for exploring cities like a local.
-Other place to look for tours would be Urban Adventures, Viator, and Travelocity.
+Airbnb Experiences, Withlocals, and ToursByLocals offer several options for exploring cities like a local.
+Other places to look for tours would be GetYourGuide, Context Travel, and Viator.
 Just be sure to keep everything on budget.

 7. Find a local hiking spot

 If your goal is to get the kids outside and unplugged, head to a nearby park, preserve, or hiking trail.
 Check out the site All Trails to help find a trail near you.

 8. Try a new restaurant or cook a new recipe

 If you can’t travel, why not experience another culture through its food?
 Whether you head to a local restaurant or prepare a new recipe, both will expose your taste buds to something new.